tzekid/consist-contest/memes.md

 The search command is written in the **Search Processing Language (SPL)**.
 All your searches are based around two factors:

 - finding and filtering the data to include only the events you're looking for
-- selecting the appropriate time range the events occured in.
+- selecting the appropriate time range the events occured in.[^1]

+[^1]: We recommend to have "All time" checked (in the "others" section of time) when following this getting started article.

 On the left panel you can see fields that Splunk has recognise`d under **IMPORTANT FIELDS**.